-Grey literature may include reports, conference proceedings, technical standards or documents from all levels of government - essentially anything that is not created with commercial publication in mind.
+Grey literature is any literature that has not been published through traditional means.
+Grey literature may include reports, theses, conference proceedings, technical standards or government documents - essentially anything that is not created with commercial publication in mind.

 Grey literature is often excluded from large databases and other mainstream searches so it can be hard to find.
 Leaving grey literature out of comprehensive literature searches excludes a major important section of the available research.
 To avoid bias and to ensure that that your literature review is as thorough as possible, always search for grey literature.

 This page lists some best bet resources that are useful for finding grey literature.

 A thorough grey literature search should involve a general sweep of the web by using different search engines.
 Google is an important search engine but other search engines, such as Yahoo and Bing, could also be useful.